 Mark Cooper is Co-founder of Offerpop, the most widely used social marketing platform.

-Mark has helped launch an array of online, mobile and media businesses, including the first TV product placement ratings service (Nielsen IAG) and the wireless industry’s first mobile virtual network operator (ESPN Mobile).
-He began his career building brand campaigns for leading consumer marketers in the US and Asia/Pacific, including NIKE, General Mills and Apple.
-He holds a Bachelors of Arts from Brown University.
+Mark has helped launch an array of online, mobile and media businesses, including the first TV product placement ratings service (Nielsen IAG) and the mobile industry’s first mobile virtual network operator (Mobile ESPN).
+He began his career building brand campaigns for leading consumer marketers in the US and Asia/Pacific, including Nike, General Mills and Apple.
+He holds two Bachelors of Arts degrees from Brown University.
 Mark is a regular contributor to American Express Open Forum, Wired, & Social Media Today.